Thursday, April 24, 2008

 Mooney's characters were capable of expressing a broad range of emotion.
 While the plots of many Supergirl stories often resembled those of romance comics, the fear, sadness and love that the characters expressed facially and the approach to body language, ranging from delicate hand gestures to slapstick double-takes, were unique to comics.
 On an average page, Supergirl/Linda Lee was likely to move from wide-eyed excitement to creased-brow worry to blissful dreaming to eager determination.

-These are some of my favourite children's comics, a beautiful body of work created by Jim Mooney, a skilled, professional artist, in tandem with great writers like Otto Binder and Superman's co-creator, Jerry Siegel.
+These are some of my favourite children's comics, a beautiful body of work created by Jim Mooney, a skilled, professional artist, who worked in tandem with great writers like Otto Binder and Superman's co-creator, Jerry Siegel.

 A gallery of Supergirl commissions by Mooney.